 Chateau Noel’s living room and library is filled with plush furnishings and antiques.

 (Courtesy of @stonepineestate)

-Once the remote estate of an illustrious early California family, the Stonepine Estate remains an idyllic escape in the rolling hills of Carmel Valley.
+Once the remote homestead of an illustrious early California family, the Stonepine Estate remains an idyllic escape in the rolling hills of Carmel Valley.
 Two stays are nestled within the oak-lands on the 400-plus-acre property: the Tuscan-style villa Chateau Noel, a grand 1920s inn (from $500/night), and the Double H Ranch B&B (from $300/night).
 The world-class Stonepine Equestrian Center is just a stone’s throw from the latter.

-Summers here are made for basking in the sun, strolling among the Chateau Noel’s 12 formal gardens, swimming in the pool, or breaking a sweat on the miles of wooded hiking and mountain biking trails that criss-cross the estate (mountain bikes are provided)—not to mention on the tennis court, the four-hole practice golf course.
+Summers here are made for basking in the sun, strolling among the Chateau Noel’s 12 formal gardens, swimming in the pool, or breaking a sweat on the miles of wooded hiking and mountain biking trails that criss-cross the estate (mountain bikes are provided)—not to mention on the tennis court and the four-hole practice golf course.
 Dining at the Chateau Noel is an exquisite nod to the formal meals of the Golden Era, while gourmet picnics and western-themed barbecues set the tone at the Double H.

 // 150 E Carmel Valley Rd (Carmel Valley), stonepineestate.com